aws-samples/lza-account-creation-workflow/README.md

   - [How to get the required data from Microsoft Entra ID](docs/GET_MS_DATA.md)

-- (Optional) If you would like to integrate AWS Permissions Sets with a Microsoft Entra ID Group, you will need to create an AWS Secret for GraphAPI.
+- (Optional) If you would like to integrate AWS Permission Sets with a Microsoft Entra ID Group, you will need to create an AWS Secret for GraphAPI.

   - Use the values collected from the previous step to set the variables for the AWS CLI command.